 UW is the Lead or Coordinating Site

-The lead or coordinating site is the site that (usually) receives the grant or contract directly from NIH and then establishes subawards or subcontracts with the participating sites.
-The lead PI is the PI in whose name the overall grant application was submitted to NIH and who is responsible for overall management and coordination of the study across all participating sites.
-The lead has specific responsibilities related to the single IRB, described below.
+The lead or coordinating site is usually the institution that receives the grant or contract directly from a funding agency and then establishes subawards or subcontracts with the participating sites.
+The lead PI is the PI in whose name the overall grant application was submitted to the funding agency and who is responsible for overall management and coordination of the study across all participating sites.
+If there is no clear lead site or PI identified as part of the funding structure, it will be important to identify which site will serve as the lead for the role of coordinating single IRB (sIRB) review responsibilities.
+The lead has specific responsibilities related to the sIRB, described below.

 Grant or contract preparation

-- Obtain confirmation from the participating site investigator that his/her institution is willing to rely upon the specific identified IRB.
+- Obtain preliminary confirmation from all participating sites that they are willing to rely upon the selected sIRB.

 - The UW lead PI may wish to provide participating site PIs with a template letter of support, to assist in obtaining and documenting the confirmation.
 Note that NIH does not require letters of support from participating institutions about their use of sIRB.

-UW requirements.
-Consult with HSD about selecting the sIRB prior to submitting the grant.
-HSD recommends that you do this prior to obtaining confirmation from participating sites about their willingness to rely on the selected IRB.
+Consult with HSD about selecting the sIRB prior to submitting the funding application.
+HSD recommends that you do this prior to obtaining confirmation from participating sites about their willingness to rely on the selected sIRB.
 HSD cannot guarantee its willingness to support the use of a sIRB that has been selected without its consultation and approval.

-Study set up
+Study set up and management

-When the grant is awarded study set-up requires formally establishing the single IRB arrangement as well as setting up the personnel and structure for handling the lead site responsibilities.
+When the grant is awarded study set-up requires formally establishing the sIRB arrangement as well as setting up the personnel and structure for handling the lead site responsibilities.